River Falls Area Hospital

 Allina Health supports these employees with its Dollars for Doers program.
 For every 20 hours of volunteer time an employee logs, Allina Health donates $100 to the nonprofit of his or her choice.

-Heather Logelin, the hospital's foundation and community engagement director, said Dollars for Doers is in keeping with Allina's history of working with community partners to improve the health of people in Minnesota and western Wisconsin.
+Heather Logelin, the hospital's foundation and community engagement director, said Dollars for Doers is in keeping with the Allina Health history of working with community partners to improve the health of people in Minnesota and western Wisconsin.

 "Supporting employee volunteers is a continuation of that," she said.